Beliavsky/Fortran-tools-on-GitHub/README.md

 [findent](https://github.com/MFTabriz/findent): indent and convert Fortran sources, by wvermin and MFTabriz

 [FortranIndent](https://github.com/Kairzhan/FortranIndent): tools to indent Fortran 90 sources, from Kairzhan

+### Parallel Programming
+[hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries

+[mpich](https://github.com/pmodels/mpich): high-performance and widely portable implementation of the MPI-3.1 standard from the Argonne National Laboratory

+[OpenCoarrays](https://github.com/sourceryinstitute/opencoarrays): supports Fortran 2018 compilers by providing a parallel application binary interface (ABI) that abstracts away the underlying parallel programming model, which can be the Message Passing Interface (MPI) or OpenSHMEM, from sourceryinstitute

 ### Preprocessors
 [fortiel](https://github.com/Jhuighuy/fortiel): Fortran preprocessor and metaprogramming engine, by Jhuighuy